dimitrios-ath/agentos/GAMEPLAN.md

+## Pain points

-Pain point: developing AOS while developing components (e.g. componentizing r2d2 while AOS interface is unstable)
+* Developing AOS while developing components (e.g. componentizing r2d2 while AOS interface is unstable)
+* I changed something, does my agent still work? (mini benchmark?)

+## TODO

 // 1.
 See how hard it will be to commit to a custom spec
 // 2.
 Maybe implement spec